TuRan-H/pytorch-debug-shape/README.md

-# PyTorch Debug Shape Extension for VS Code
+# PyTorch Debug Tensor Extension for VS Code

-This extension automatically installs a `pydevd` plugin to display PyTorch tensor shapes in the VS Code debugger.
+This extension automatically installs a `pydevd` plugin to display PyTorch tensor shapes when debugging python code in vscode.

 ![demo](./.asset/demo.png)